Run1e/asyncspotify/docs/quickstart.rst

 Installing
 ==========

-The recommended way of installing this library is using pypi.
+The recommended way of installing this library is from PyPi.

 .. code-block:: py